sora-xor/sora-docs/src/tokenomics.md

   token bonding curve.
 - The [PUSSY](/pussy.md) token is a dedicated meme cryptocurrency in the SORA economy aimed at funding and rewarding builders.
-- The [KARMA](/karma.md) token is a token to incentivize liquidity providers and maintain the stability of the Chameleon pools on Polkaswap.
 - The [KEN](/ken.md) token is a farming reward token meant to incentivize liquidity for KENSETSU stablecoins.
 This article outlines [Kensetsu assets](/kensetsu-vaults.md) and the KEN token.